cmhh/seasadj/README.md

 val res = Adjustor.adjust(ap).get
 ```

 The `adjust` method will yield an object of `Try[Adjustment]`, again because adjustment might fail.
-Assuming it is successful, the result will be an object of type `adjustment`, which we extract using `get` which is, again, particularly bad form in practice.
+Assuming it is successful, the result will be an object of type `Adjustment`, which we extract using `get` which is, again, particularly bad form in practice.
 Either way, a successful result contains the time series outputs collected into a list, and a hashmap of all the various diagnostics.
 For example, to pull the overall quality measure:

 ```
 scala> println(res.summary("f3.q"))